Barossa Dam: Features

-The dam's vegetated surrounds are also protected.
+The dam wall was added to the South Australian Heritage Register in 1999; and the dam's vegetated surrounds are also protected.
 Aside from its acoustic attraction, the Whispering Wall offers great views of both the Barossa Reservoir and the surrounding, well-preserved natural bounty.
 The area abounds in thick scrub, tall red gums, and pines, and a flourishing bird and animal life.
 It is a popular destination for picnics and bird-watching.

-In 2008, its engineering heritage was recognised by the installation of a marker provided by the Engineers Australia's Engineering Heritage Recognition Program.
+In 2008, the engineering heritage of the dam wall was recognised by the installation of a marker provided by the Engineers Australia's Engineering Heritage Recognition Program.